shadowspawn/nvh/README.md

     nvh prune

-## Binary Usage
+## Using Node Without Installing

-When running multiple versions of `node`, we can target a downloaded version directly by asking `nvh` for the binary path:
+When running multiple versions of `node`, you can target a downloaded version directly by asking `nvh` for the path:

-    $ nvh bin 0.9.4
+    $ nvh which 0.9.4
     /usr/local/nvh/versions/0.9.4/bin/node

-Or run a downloaded `node` version through `nvh`'s `use` command:
+Or run a downloaded `node` version with the `nvh run` command:

-    nvh use 8.11.3 --debug some.js
+    nvh run 8.11.3 --debug some.js

 ## Preserving npm